-Before connecting the work clamp to the work and inserting the electrode in the TIG torch make sure the Mains power supply is switched off.
+Before connecting the work clamp to the work make sure the mains power supply is switched off.

 Secure the welding grade shielding gas cylinder in an upright position by chaining it to a suitable stationary support to prevent falling or tipping.